Guide number: Details

 Changing either the f-stop or the flash-to-subject distance does not affect guide numbers because, by definition, choosing a different value for one factor is automatically accompanied by a reciprocal adjustment in the other.

 Most modern flash devices can operate at guide numbers less than their maximum ratings via either manual adjustment of their power settings in binned steps, by an in-flash automatic light sensing feature, or by being cued by the camera's sensor; both the latter options make continuously variable adjustments.
 Manual attenuation settings are usually steps in powers of 0.5 (full f-stops) that commonly extend five to eight f-stops deep (power levels of 1/2, 1/4, 1/8 ...
 1/256).
 Shutter speeds do not factor into guide number calculations with electronic flash and, for the most part, have no effect on exposures.

 Guide numbers are not affected by scene reflectance.
 Guide numbers are a function of the illuminance and duration of a flash (a property called luminous exposure that have lux⋅seconds as their units of measure) arriving at a scene as measured by an incident-light meter (pictured at right), not the amount leaving the scene.
-Whereas scene reflectance (the albedo of the objects being photographed) have no influence on the illuminance (lux value) arriving at any given scene, reflective surfaces along the path between a flash device and a scene, such as light-colored ceilings, do have an influence.
+Whereas scene reflectance (the albedo of the objects being photographed) have no influence on the illuminance arriving at any given scene, reflective surfaces along the path between a flash device and a scene, such as light-colored ceilings, do have an influence.
 Guide numbers are often calculated by manufacturers for optimum results in average indoor settings.

-Cameras' built-in reflected-light meters are not a definitive measure of exposure.
+The built-in reflected-light meters in cameras are not a definitive measure of exposure.
 For example, using a camera with a through-the-lens meter to photograph a park bench surrounded by sunlit snow underexposes the image, making the bench appear nearly black and the snow as dark as grass and foliage.
 This is because reflected-light meters are calibrated for an average scene reflectance of 18% and do not give good results for scenes with non-average reflectance.
 A gray card and light meter can be used for better calibration.

 Guide number distances are always measured from the flash device to the subject; if the flash device is detached from the camera, the position of the camera is irrelevant.
 Furthermore, unless a flash device has an automatic zoom feature that follows the setting of a camera's zoom lens, guide numbers do not vary with the focal length of lenses.

 When manufacturers of flash devices provide guide numbers ratings specified relative to ISO 200, this increases them by the square root of the difference, or a 41 percent increase relative to those given at ISO 100.